-Dog breeders are not required by law to pass any examinations, nor are they required by law to study veterinary practices nor participate in any courses designed to qualify them for the important and complex procedures which dedicated and conscientious breeders willingly apply to their chosen hobby or profession.
+Dog breeders are not required by law to pass any examinations, nor are they required by law to study veterinary practices, nor participate in any courses designed to qualify them for the important and complex procedures thatdedicated and conscientious breeders willingly apply to their chosen hobby or profession.

-We have put together for you some guidelines which we hope will assist you to choose your breeder wisely.
+We have put togethersome guidelines which we hope will assist you in choosing your breeder wisely.
 OK, you have decided that a Labradoodle is for you.
 What next?

-Make a List.
+Make a List!
 Think of the things that are important to you and your family.
-Remember one man's trash is another man's treasure.
-Your needs are unique to you and it is good to be absolutely clear about what is important in your household when it comes to the family dog.
+Your needs are unique to you, and it is good to be absolutely clear about what is important in your household when it comes to the family dog.
 For instance is shedding an issue?
 Allergies?
 Would an active dog suit you, or a couch potato?
 Do you feel confident that the breeder is experienced enough to guide you on these important issues?
 Your list could go something like this:

-- How long before the puppy leaves the kennel, has it been vaccinated for the first time? (most vaccines take fourteen days to become fully effective).
+At what age was the puppy vaccinated for the first time? (most vaccines take fourteen days to become fully effective).

-- How do you feel when corresponding with the breeder?
+How do you feel when corresponding with the breeder?
 Do you feel that there is a genuine relationship being developed?
 If there is a problem do you feel confident that the breeder will work with you?
 Help you to re-home the dog if it becomes necessary?
-Or do you feel that you are being SOLD.
+Or do you feel that you are being SOLD to.

 These are just a few tips to help you with your research.
 You also should realize that conscientious breeders are assessing you as carefully as you are them.
 It is your responsibility to thoroughly think through your decision to add a puppy to your family.
 Ask yourself these questions:

-- Am I prepared to sit down and thoroughly read and digest the information the breeder supplies?
-Am I willing to take their advice, such as restricting play on stairways, jumping up and down from high places?
+Am I prepared to sit down and thoroughly read and digest the information the breeder supplies?
+Am I willing to listen to their advice?